Sindry-Manufacturing/rotoforge/README.md

 If you want regular updates on progress from Michael, he has a [blog](https://dailyrotoforge.blogspot.com/) he updates periodically.

-For more active discussions we have a discord channel and a subreddit.
+For more active discussions we have a [discord channel](https://discord.gg/T6tJYQXE26) and a subreddit.

+for proper data storage on feeds and speeds and other printing and deposition parameters as well as in process data storage we have a [zenodo repository:](https://zenodo.org/records/10365783)

+and we are occasionally active on the GOSH [community forums:](https://forum.openhardware.science/t/rotoforge-an-affordable-open-source-multimaterial-3d-printer-for-printing-metal-plastic-and-ceramics-on-the-home-desktop/4570/11)

 # Files